 You can usually tell if you have a hernia if a bulge is coming from your abdominal area.
 These bulges are easier to find when you are standing or bending as opposed to lying down flat.
 Inspecting your body for hernias is done by feeling your abdominal muscles for any lumps that don’t match the opposite side.

+There are a few other hernia symptoms.
 Other common symptoms of a hernia include:

 - Pain or aches in the abdomen